Madrid Spain Travel Guide

 Common Health Concerns: Heat Stroke/Dehydration (summer), Sunburn, Traveler's Diarrhea (not very risky), Allergies (high pollen in spring).
 Drink plenty of water, seek shade, use high SPF sunscreen, practice good hand hygiene.

-Crowded tourist attractions are prime for pickpocketing.
+Crowded tourist spots are prime for pickpocketing.

 Madrid has a minimal risk of natural disasters.